kerned-code/dpl-403/README.md

 This started out as my Designer Programming Language project for Dr. Lusth’s CS 403 class.
 I expect to keep refining and expanding it.

-My language does not yet have a name, partly because I lack the creativity to come up with something clever.
+My language does not yet have a name, because I haven’t had the motivation come up with something clever yet.
 I think of it as mostly like Scheme except for a much more idiosyncratic syntax (and not nearly as many features), but it also takes heavily after Dr. Lusth’s language [Scam](http://beastie.cs.ua.edu/scam/), and I developed the idea for interleaved function calls (more on those later) from a similar concept in AppleScript.

 ## The Program